-The LSC programme is a partnership initiative undertaken by the Government of Ghana and its partners to align urban development efforts at the national, city and community levels.
+The LSC programme is a partnership initiative undertaken by the Government of Ghana and its support partners to align urban development efforts at the national, city and community levels.
 It aims to:

-- Support national and local policy dialogue to promote sustainable urbanisation, ensure the empowerment of local governments, and reinforce the importance of active community participation. - Strengthen the capacity of local government to inclusively plan and manage urban growth. - Empower organisations of the urban poor to actively engage in local development. - ➤ Focus particularly on GAMA (Greater Accra Metropolitan Area), strengthening national policies promoting the metropolitan wide approach.
+- Support national and local policy dialogue to promote sustainable urbanisation, ensure the empowerment of local governments, and reinforce the importance of active community participation. - Strengthen the capacity of local government to inclusively plan and manage urban growth. - Empower organisations of the urban poor to actively engage in local development. - Create a national urban agenda with a particular focus on the Greater Accra Metropolitan Area (GAMA).